get-convex/convex-chess/README.md

 This example demonstrates how to build a fully functional chat app using React, Next.js and Convex.

 The app was build within few hours.
-Limitation:
-* The computer plays random moves.
+The computer just does random valid moves for now.
+Will improve later.
-* No optimistic updates.

 ## Run locally